If you’re starting to plan your Israel itinerary, then you’re in the right place!

 Additional Jewish heritage sites: Burnt House, Hurva Synagogue, Western Wall tunnels, Sephardic Synagogues, Zedekiah’s Cave.

 You can read about the most important sites on the Mount of Olives and in the Old City in my Jerusalem booklet.
+The booklets are only sold outside Israel, so order now and come prepared!
+Or download as a PDF or EPUB (e-book).

 Israel Itinerary Day 2 – Jerusalem: The New City